 Since 1963, the headquarters of SVRS has been remodeled and added on to on several occasions.
 At first, the building was one story, with one bay.
 Later on a second bay was added.
 After that, a second story was added.
 Then, the front half of the building was built.
 Finally, in the 1990s, the second half of the building was added on to what is presently looks like today.

-Today, SVRS is operating with four ambulances, one squad, one mobile, and one mass casualty trailer.
+Today, SVRS is operating with three ambulances and one mobile chase unit.
 With our small town growing, we are receiving more calls each day.
 We love Strasburg, and we will continue to serve our community to the best of our ability